Countertrade: Role of countertrade in the world market

-A significant proportion of international commerce, possibly as much as 25%, involves the barter of products for other products rather than for hard currency.
-Countertrade may range from a simple barter between two countries to a complex web of exchanges meeting the needs of all countries involved.
+A significant proportion of international commerce, possibly as much as 25%, involved the barter of products for other products, rather than for hard currency.
+Countertrade can range from simple barter deals between two countries to a complex web of exchanges meeting the needs of all countries involved.

 Noted US economist Paul Samuelson was skeptical about the viability of countertrade as a marketing tool, claiming that "Unless a hungry tailor happens to find an undraped farmer, who has both food and a desire for a pair of pants, neither can make a trade".
 (This is called "double coincidence of wants".)
 But this is arguably too simplistic an interpretation of how markets operate in the real world.
 In any real economy, bartering occurs all the time, even if it is not the main means to acquire goods and services.

 The volume of countertrade is growing.
 In 1972, it was estimated that countertrade was used by business and governments in 15 countries; in 1979, 27 countries; by the start of the 1990s, around 100 countries (Verzariu, 1992).
-A large part of countertrade has involved sales of military equipment (weaponry, vehicles and installations).
+A large part of countertrade involved sales of military equipment (weaponry, vehicles and installations).

 More than 80 countries nowadays regularly use or require countertrade exchanges.
 Officials of the General Agreement on Tariffs and Trade (GATT) organization claimed that countertrade accounts for around 5% of the world trade.
 The British Department of Trade and Industry has suggested 15%, while some scholars believe it to be closer to 30%, with east-west trade having been as high as 50% in some trading sectors of Eastern European and Third World Countries for some years.
-A consensus of expert opinions (Okaroafo, 1989) has put the percentage of the value of world trade volumes linked to countertrade transactions at between 20% to 25%.
+A consensus of expert opinions (Okaroafo, 1989) has put the percentage of the value of world trade volumes linked to countertrade transactions at between 20% and 25%.

 According to an official US statement, "The U.S. Government generally views countertrade, including barter, as contrary to an open, free trading system and, in the long run, not in the interest of the U.S. business community.
 However, as a matter of policy the U.S. Government will not oppose U.S. companies' participation in countertrade arrangements unless such action could have a negative impact on national security".